wenlamboNFT/nft-sales-bot/README.md

 Bot configuration is stored in `config.json` file.
 Edit it to change parameters.

 **general**\
-`recentSalesAmount` - Choose how many recent transactions fetch from Joepegs API in every run.
+`recentSalesAmount` - Choose how many recent transactions to fetch from Joepegs API in every run.
 Bot stores recentSalesAmount * 2 transactions in lastNotifiedTransactions.json to avoid repeating notifications.
 30-50 works just fine.\
 `salesCallIntervalSeconds` - How often bot should fetch data.
-60 seconds works just fine\
+60 seconds works just fine.\
 `oldestSaleToNotify` - How old should be last sale, that bot should notify about, in seconds.

 **channels**\
 You can add any amount of channels/webhooks that you want here.\
-`turnedOn` - decide if bot should send notifications to this Discord [true/false]\
+`turnedOn` - decide if bot should send notifications to this Discord [true/false].\
-`envWebhookName` - if using .env file to store Webhook URL, insert variable name here [not an actual Webhook]\
+`envWebhookName` - if using .env file to store webhook URL, insert variable name here [not an actual webhook].\
-`discordBotName` - choose bot name\
+`discordBotName` - choose bot name.\
 `filter` - decide if all collections should be shown, or only chosen ones.
 Empty list means all collections are observed.
 Format - list of strings: \
 `["collection address1", "collection address2", "collection address3", ...]` \
 Can be lowercase or checksummed.